rangshenghuogengmeihao/any-listen/README.md

 ## Contributing

-We welcome PRs!
-To help your PR get merged smoothly, please note the following:
+PRs are welcome!
+To ensure your PR can be merged smoothly, please note the following:

-- For new features, it's recommended to create an Issue first to discuss whether the feature is needed.
+- For PRs adding new features, it is recommended to create an Issue first to confirm the necessity of the feature.
-- For bug fixes, please provide a description of the issue and how it was fixed.
+- For PRs fixing bugs, please provide explanations and reproduction steps before and after the fix.
 - For other types of PRs, please include appropriate explanations.

 Steps to contribute:

-1. Clone the repository and switch to the `dev` branch for development.
+1. Clone the repository and switch to the `dev` branch for development;
 2. Submit your PR to the `dev` branch.

 ## License